Home / PhD Studentships

 Throughout the term of the PhD Studentship, students and supervisors must submit reports on the progress being made.
 Reports are required at least annually.
 Funding for subsequent years of the PhD Studentship will not be released until the student has passed the Administering Institution’s internal annual student assessment and the annual MRS report has been scored as satisfactory by the Board of Trustees.

 Reports for PhD Studentships awarded from 2019 onwards must be submitted through the AMS.

 Report forms for pre-2019 PhD Studentship awardees can be downloaded here:

 MRS will pay the annual student fees and stipend to the Administering Institution at the start of each year of the Studentship, provided the previous year’s annual report has been scored as satisfactory by the Board of Trustee.

-The Administering Institution should submit fully itemised invoices quarterly in arrears for consumables, open access publication costs and travel expenses for attendance at conferences/events.
-All claims from the travel allowance component of the award should include an explanation of the purpose and relevance of the travel to the PhD Studentship.
-Payment of consumables and travel expenses cannot be made in advance.
+The Administering Institution should submit fully itemised invoices quarterly in arrears for Research Expenses, open access publication costs and travel expenses for attendance at conferences/scientific meetings.
+All claims from the Travel Allowance component of the award should include an explanation of the purpose and relevance of the travel to the PhD Studentship.
+Payment of Research Expenses and travel expenses cannot be made in advance.

 Eamon Fitzgerald praises MRS on the scope of research it funds.